Libreverse/core-js-custom/SECURITY.md

 ## Reporting a Vulnerability

 If you uncover a potential security issue, we earnestly request your assistance in reporting it through responsible channels.
-We am in the process of implementing a more robust and secure reporting system.
+We are in the process of implementing a more robust and secure reporting system.
 More details will be provided once this system is in place.

 ### Contact Channels